Who is Nadine Menendez? Sen. Bob Menendez's wife is at center of corruption allegations

 Washington — Prosecutors say Nadine Menendez, the wife of Democratic New Jersey Sen. Bob Menendez, was central to orchestrating the alleged scheme that ended in bribery charges against her and the senator, whose political career and freedom are on the line as his trial got underway this week.

-Originally scheduled to be tried with her husband, Nadine Menendez's trial is now expected to take place later this summer because of a "serious medical condition" that requires surgery and weeks of recovery.
+Originally scheduled to be tried with her husband, Nadine Menendez's trial is now expected to take place later this summer.
+The senator revealed Wednesday that his wife has been diagnosed with grade 3 breast cancer and will undergo a mastectomy.

-The senator's lawyers have indicated in court filings that he could defend himself in part by claiming his wife "withheld information" from him about her dealings with three New Jersey businessmen and "led him to believe that nothing unlawful was taking place."
+During opening statements at the senator's trial on Tuesday, his attorneys denied any wrongdoing on his behalf and blamed Nadine Menendez for allegedly keeping her husband in the dark about her financial issues and business dealings.

+"She kept things from him," the senator's attorney, Avi Weitzman, said Tuesday in court.
+"She kept him in the dark on what she was asking others to give her.
+She was outgoing; she was fun loving.
+But she wasn't going to let Bob know that she had financial problems."

 In four indictments, prosecutors alleged that the senator and his wife accepted bribes from the businessmen and then took actions that benefitted the governments of Egypt and Qatar and meddled in criminal investigations.
 The longtime lawmaker faces 16 felony counts, while his wife faces 15.
 Both have pleaded not guilty.